 Compared to older youth, most 12 year olds have little confidence in their ability to referee and their knowledge of the game.
 Plus they have "thinner skin" too.
 Not excusing any comment made by an adult but even the most innocent of comments to a ref about a game may be interpreted wrongly by such a young person.

 At 12 years of age, the expectations are more unrealistic than for older youth starting.
-Mix unrealistic expectations with little confidence and what we end up with is a referee who starts great but soon finds that it isn't fun.
+Mix unrealistic expectations with little confidence and what we end up with is a referee who starts great but soon finds that it isnt fun.
 At least it’s not what they expected it to be.

 As a result, many 12 year olds will get through the first season but we find that they do not get excited about retuning the next season.
 Anecdotally, they seem to have a lower return rate than other age groups.
 Rare is the ref who starts at 12 and is still reffing even three years later.
 More likely though is the ref who starts at 14 or 15 and will keep with it.

 In addition to managing a game, even a simple game, referees have other responsibilities that they must complete.
-In our association, they must block their calendar for dates they are unavailable to ref.
+In our association, they must mark their calendar for dates they are available to ref.
 They they must check their email at least once every three days and accept or reject game offers.
 If they accept games, they then must honor the commitment to officiating even when their friend calls Friday night looking for someone to go to Kings Dominion the next day.
 After the game they must file a game report.
 Most need parental help achieving some of these and all need parental help with transportation.

 Ultimately, the choice is up to the aspiring referee and their parents.
 Our counsel is not to start at age 12 because we simply have seen more fail than succeed.
 We think that it’s best to wait a year or two then start at an age where they will be more confident and, unlike Megan, will want to come back the next year.